 Wireless internet access is available across campus housing to service your academic and recreational needs.
 There is no limit to the number of devices that a student can have connected to the wireless network at one time.
 Wireless speeds in residence halls, when used with compatible hardware1, can reach upwards of 50 Mbps.
 We recommend using wireless hardware that is "dual-band" capable (2.4 and 5 GHz) for the highest speeds and reliability.

 1Wireless networks on campus support devices with 802.11 AC, N, and G-equipped network cards.
 Devices with Wireless B-only compatibility will not be able to use wireless internet on campus.

-GTother is used for devices that are not compatible with WPA2 Enterprise security that is used by GTwifi.
-This network requires users to authenticate manually each time they connect to the network.
+GTother is for devices that are not compatible with WPA2 Enterprise, the security protocol used by eduroam.
+This network requires users to either authenticate manually each time they connect to the network, or register the device with us using this form.
 This network is most commonly used by game consoles, smart TVs, streaming sticks, and other consumer electronic devices.
 Instructions on connecting to GTother can be found here.

 GTvisitor is used for campus visitors who do not have a GT account.
-Visitors may purchase access to the network for a nominal fee on a daily, weekly, or monthly basis.
+Anyone may connect for free for 3 Mbps, or purchase a pass for higher speeds.
 More information on GTvisitor can be found here.